ICE-Score: Instructing Large Language Models to Evaluate Code: Introduction

-To address these challenges, we propose a novel evaluation framework based on LLMs trained on both text and code, shown in Figure~\ref{fig:eval_overview}.
-Our framework leverages the recent NLG framework, G-EVAL~\citep{liu2023gpteval}, but achieves superior correlations with subjective human preferences and objective functional correctness, both at the example and corpus levels, without requiring specific designs of auto chain-of-thoughts and scoring functions.
+To address these challenges, we propose a novel evaluation metric based on LLMs trained on both text and code, shown in Figure~\ref{fig:eval_overview}.
+Specifically, we \underline{I}nstruct LLMs to perform human-like multi-dimensional \underline{C}ode \underline{E}valuation, where the metric is denoted as \texttt{ICE-Score}.
+Our metric leverages the recent NLG metric, G-EVAL~\citep{liu2023gpteval}, but achieves superior correlations with subjective human preferences and objective functional correctness, both at the example and corpus levels.
+Different from G-EVAL, \texttt{ICE-Score} only relies on assessment criteria and evaluation step template, without the need for instruction generation and weighted scoring function.

-We evaluate our proposed framework on four programming languages (Java, Python, C, C++, and JavaScript) from two aspects (\textbf{human-based usefulness} and \textbf{execution-based functional correctness}).
-Our evaluation approach does not require costly or impractical test suites and does not rely on high-quality references, making it more accessible and cost-effective for a wider range of applications.
-Additionally, our framework utilizes the powerful context understanding capabilities of LLMs like GPT-3.5, making it highly effective for evaluating code generation performance.

-Based on our extensive evaluation, we have summarized our findings as follows: \begin{itemize} \item LLMs demonstrate profound understanding of source code and functionalities in different programming languages, suggesting that they can serve as powerful tools for evaluating code generation quality. \item The use of reference code can help LLMs assess the generated code.
-Without high-quality references, the performance of LLM-based evaluation is limited. \item The reliability of LLM-based evaluation can be further improved by using zero-shot-CoT~\citep{kojimalarge}, which allows LLMs to capture and reason about the underlying structure and logic of source code, enhancing their ability to evaluate code generation performance accurately and effectively. \end{itemize}

-Our experimental findings confirm the effectiveness of our proposed evaluation framework based on LLMs trained on both text and code.
-In addition to these findings, we also show that these findings are minimally affected by data contamination issues~\citep{aiyappa2023can,openai2023gpt4,magar2022data}.
-We further discuss the challenges associated with evaluating downstream tasks of source code and the potential for extending our evaluation paradigm to these tasks.
-We have publicly released our evaluation framework and datasets to encourage the development of more systematic criteria and open-source datasets of human judgment in these downstream tasks.
-Our hope is to foster the development of more accurate and effective evaluation metrics for tasks involving source code.